Skylab: Skylab's fall to Earth

 Skylab's impending demise in 1979 was an international media event, with T-shirts and hats with bullseyes and "Skylab Repellent" with a money-back guarantee, wagering on the time and place of re-entry, and nightly news reports.
 The San Francisco Examiner offered a US$10,000 prize (equivalent to $ today) for the first piece of Skylab delivered to its offices; the rival San Francisco Chronicle offered US$200,000 ($ today) if a subscriber suffered personal or property damage.
 A Nebraska neighborhood painted a target so that the station would have "something to aim for", a resident said.

 The Examiner created the prize to compete with the Chronicle and its popular columnist Herb Caen.
 Publisher Reg Murphy was reluctant to pay the money, Jeff Jarvis recalled, but NASA assured Jarvis—Caen's counterpart at the Examiner—that the station would not hit land.
 A report commissioned by NASA calculated that the odds were 1 in 152 of debris hitting any human, and odds of 1 in 7 of debris hitting a city of 100,000 people or more.
 Special teams were readied to head to any country hit by debris.
 The event caused so much panic in the Philippines that President Ferdinand Marcos appeared on national television to reassure the public.

-A week before re-entry, NASA forecast that it would occur between July 10 and 14, with the 12th the most likely date, and the Royal Aircraft Establishment (RAE) predicted the 14th.
+A week before re-entry, NASA forecast that it would occur between July 10 and 14, with July 12 the most likely date, and the Royal Aircraft Establishment (RAE) predicted July 14.
 In the hours before the event, ground controllers adjusted Skylab's orientation to minimize the risk of re-entry on a populated area.
 They aimed the station at a spot 810 mi south-southeast of Cape Town, South Africa, and re-entry began at approximately 16:37 UTC, July 11, 1979.
 The station did not burn up as fast as NASA expected.
 Debris landed about 300 mi east of Perth, Western Australia due to a four-percent calculation error, and was found between Esperance, Western Australia and Rawlinna, from 31° to 34° S and 122° to 126° E, about 130–150 km radius around Balladonia, Western Australia.
 Residents and an airline pilot saw dozens of colorful flares as large pieces broke up in the atmosphere; the debris landed in an almost unpopulated area, but the sightings still caused NASA to fear human injury or property damage.
 Don Lind, in a 2005 interview, reports no human injuries or deaths.